valkey-io/valkey-doc/docs/data-types/lists.md

 So far in our examples we never had to create empty lists before pushing elements, or removing empty lists when they no longer have elements inside.
-It is Redis' responsibility to delete keys when lists are left empty, or to create an empty list if the key does not exist and we are trying to add elements to it, for example, with `LPUSH`.
+It is Valkey' responsibility to delete keys when lists are left empty, or to create an empty list if the key does not exist and we are trying to add elements to it, for example, with `LPUSH`.

-This is not specific to lists, it applies to all the Redis data types composed of multiple elements -- Streams, Sets, Sorted Sets and Hashes.
+This is not specific to lists, it applies to all the Valkey data types composed of multiple elements -- Streams, Sets, Sorted Sets and Hashes.

 Basically we can summarize the behavior with three rules: